momzo/DataProducts_ShinyApp/README.md

 # DataProducts_ShinyApp
-my shiny files for Coursera data products course project
+Create a shiny app and deploy to Rstudio hosting for course project